andreaUNAM/cringecentral/knightskings/epilogue.md

 "Oh," was all Hob could say, feeling rather stupid.
 He knew about this sort of thing.
 He had _lived_ it.
 His and Eleanor's wedding had been more of a minefield of courtly manners and ill-intentioned guests than the rustic-barn-beach-fairy-lights-mason-jar stuff that sometimes popped up in his Pinterest feed (more so lately, which was quite suspicious).

-"**I cannot even guess if The Prodigal would attend or not,**" Dream continued, separating himself from Hob, clearly getting lost in his musings. "**The rest, on the other hand, would attend without a doubt, and to give Desire a chance to sabotage me...**
+"**I cannot even guess if The Prodigal would attend or not,**" Dream continued, separating himself from Hob, clearly getting lost in his musings. "**The rest, on the other hand, would attend without a doubt, and to give Desire a chance to sabotage me...**"

 "Yeah, definitely, I—"